 Holistic SDS is the next generation of SDS.
 It is also likely the first generation to be broadly adopted because it emulates VMware’s path to acceptance.
 The key is very efficient use of existing hardware allowing IT to run the software on almost any system with any configuration of storage.
 It allows the mixing of sequential and random workloads and is applicable for multiple use cases; production storage, backup storage and even archive storage.

-To learn more about Holistic SDS register for our live webinar “Why SDS is Broken – and How to Fix it”.
+To learn more about Holistic SDS watch our on demand webinar “Why SDS is Broken – and How to Fix it”.